 The only way you can get an accurate estimate of rebuilding cost is getting a chartered surveyor to do an assessment of your property, although you may already have an estimate from previous building reports.

-If you do get a quote with a rebuild cost it can also be worth checking whether your cost is index-linked so as to keep track with inflation.
+If you do get a quote with a rebuild cost it can also be worth checking whether your cost is index-linked to keep track with inflation.

 The best way to assess whether you need holiday homes contents insurance included in your unoccupied home insurance is to simply make a checklist of all your belongings.